 4. Apply Shampoo to the Roots Only

 Real talk: The ends of your hair don’t get as dirty as your scalp.
 Because your scalp produces oil, it’s what truly needs to get washed.
-If you have dry hair, use a hydrating shampoo that isn’t going to strip your hair of oils but still gets it clean, like Dove Oxygen Moisture Shampoo.
+If you have dry hair, use a hydrating shampoo in your hair washing routine that isn’t going to strip your hair of oils, but still gets it clean, like Suave Professionals Coconut Milk Infusion Deep Moisture Shampoo.
 Once you’ve created a foamy lather at your roots, use the foam to wash the rest of your hair.

 5. Applying and Rinsing Out Conditioner

-Conditioner near your roots isn’t a bad thing, so long as you can properly rinse it out afterward.
-If you’re following up that moisturizing shampoo, use a quarter-sized dollop of Dove Oxygen Moisture Conditioner on your mid-lengths and ends first, and any extra should then be worked upwards.
+Conditioner near your roots isn’t a bad thing, as long as you properly rinse it out afterward.
+If you’re following up that moisturizing shampoo, use a quarter-sized dollop of Suave Professionals Coconut Milk Infusion Deep Moisture Conditioner on your mid-lengths and ends first, and any extra should then be worked upwards.
 To rinse out conditioner all the way, you may need to get a little closer to your showerhead or rinse out under the bath tap.
 A stronger flow of water helps thoroughly remove conditioner residue.

 6. Cold Water Rinse for Shiny Hair

 If you can take it, rinse with chilly water!
 It helps seal the cuticle of the hair, making it appear shiny and smooth.
 It also feels really good in summer months (and is a great picker-upper during weekday mornings, trust us).